 In honor of this upcoming Veterans Day, I invited my neighbor Frank over for a cup of Folgers® Classic Roast from Walmart while we chatted about his military background and his service to our country.
 In all honestly, I never knew much about the military until I became a military spouse.
 What I’ve learned is that the military community has the strongest support system I’ve ever seen.
 Thankfully for me and my husband Scott, our neighbor Frank looks out for us both in terms of careers and simply being a good neighbor.

 The thing I like most about Frank is his passion for helping others.
-I don’t know how me or my husband have gotten so lucky with a neighbor like Frank, he’s truly a blessing to us.
+I don’t know how my husband or I have were so lucky to have a neighbor like Frank, he’s truly a blessing to us.
 He lets us borrow his power tools, he lets our dog out while we are at the beach, he even offered to teach me how to drive in his brand new Mustang convertible (respectfully declined LOL!).

 I remember one time he knocked on my door, and he was wearing this rad 80’s sweater with the sleeves and waist cut off.
 It was bright purple with a faded jazz scene on it.
 I told him I LOVED his sweater and that I secretly wanted it – I have this strange obsession with the 80’s.
 To my surprise he told me he had the EXACT SAME SWEATER in blue.
 Not only do I get to wear that sweater and jam out to Mötley Crüe while I vacuum my house, but I also get to be twinning with Frank.
 Such a win!